Shahar Ginanjar

-Shahar Ginanjar (born 4 November 1990 in Purwakarta) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Borneo.
+Shahar Ginanjar (born 4 November 1990 in Purwakarta) is an Indonesian professional footballer who plays as a goalkeeper.

 Personal life

 He got married on January 24, 2015.

 Club career

 He extended his contract with Persib Bandung for two years on 27 November 2013.

 International career

 He made his international debut with the Indonesia U-23 on 13 July 2013 against Singapore U-23 coming on as a substitute.